oracle-livelabs/security/data-safe/cli/cli.md

       { "compartment-id": "ocid1.compartment.oc1...", "defined-tags": { "Oracle-Tags": { "CreatedBy": "jody.glove..", "CreatedOn": "2023-01-30T20:40:53.671Z" } }, "description": null, "display-name": "SA_1675111253797", "freeform-tags": {}, "id": "ocid1.datasafesecurityassessment.oc1...", "ignored-assessment-ids": null, "ignored-targets": null, "is-baseline": false, "is-deviated-from-baseline": null, "last-compared-baseline-id": null, "lifecycle-details": null, "lifecycle-state": "CREATING", "link": null, "schedule": null, "schedule-security-assessment-id": null, "statistics": null, "system-tags": {}, "target-ids": [ "ocid1.datasafetargetdatabase.oc1..." ], "target-version": null, "time-created": "2023-01-30T20:40:53.797000+00:00", "time-updated": "2023-01-30T20:40:53.797000+00:00", "triggered-by": "USER", "type": "SAVED" }
       ```

-6. Build the command to generate a security assessment.
+6. View the new security assessment in Oracle Data Safe.

+    To do this, from the navigation menu, select **Oracle Database**, and then **Data Safe**.
+Under **Data Safe** on the left, click **Security Assessment**.
+Click the **Target Summary** tab, locate the line that has your target database, and click **View Report**.
+At the top of the latest security assessment page, click **View History**.
+Make sure that your compartment is selected.
+Find the new security assessment for your target database that was generated by the CLI command in the previous step.
+If it's not listed, you may need to wait a little longer.

+7. Generate the security assessment PDF.

-    Before you can download a security assessment, you must first generate it. to do this, add the following line of code to your text file as is.
+    Before you can download a security assessment, you must first generate it.
+To do this, in Cloud Shell, enter the following command as is.
 Notice how we make use of the variables that we defined in earlier steps (`$format` and `$security_assessment_id`).
+Wait for the report to be generated (about 1 minute).

     ```text
     oci data-safe security-assessment generate-security-assessment-report --format $format --security-assessment-id $security_assessment_id
     ```

-7. Build the command to download the security assessment report.
+8. Download the security assessment PDF to a specified directory in Cloud Shell.

-    You can use the following code as is.
+    To do this, in Cloud Shell, enter the following command as is.
 Notice how we make use of the variables that we defined in earlier steps (`$file`, `$format`, and `$security_assessment_id`).
+Wait for the report to be downloaded (about 1 minute).

     ```text
     oci data-safe security-assessment download-security-assessment-report --file $file --format $format --security-assessment-id $security_assessment_id